cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 > > {: .output}
 > >
 > > Notice how R repeated the shorter vector until it had finished operating on every
 > > element of the larger vector.
 This is known as "vector recycling".
 > >
 > > If your shorter vector is not a even multiple of the larger one, R will still perform
 > > the operation but it will give you the following error message:
 > >
 > > ~~~
 > > Warning message:
-> > In x + y : longer object length is not a multiple of shorter object length
+> > In a * b : longer object length is not a multiple of shorter object length
 > > ~~~
 > > {: .output}
 > {: .solution}